What are banding assessments and why do you do them?

 How do I register?

 The assessments are to ensure we have a mixed ability intake every year.
 The banding assessment is set and marked by GL Assessment and is a cognitive test.

 The banding assessment is only used for admissions purposes.
 The results are not used in school after enrolment.
-We cannot use data from your daughter’s primary school as this is not available when places are offered.
+We cannot use data from your child's primary school as this is not available when places are offered.

 The bands often bear little or no relation to your child’s performance at school.
 They are cognitive processing tests.
 No extra time or special arrangements are given.

 The allocation to a band by the GL assessment is regarded by the Governors as final.

 We use four assessments namely the non-verbal, verbal, quantitative and spatial assessments.
 This is a well tried and tested system widely used by schools for these purposes.

-On the day of her assessment session your daughter will be met by staff who will explain how the assessment is conducted.
-She will take warm-up test questions before each test to give her an idea of what to expect.
-Your daughter does not need to prepare or train for the assessments.
-All the assessments will be completed in a single half day session to avoid tiring out your daughter.
+On the day of her assessment session your child will be met by staff who will explain how the assessment is conducted.
+Your child will take warm-up test questions before each test to give them an idea of what to expect.
+Your child does not need to prepare or train for the assessments.
+All the assessments will be completed in a single half day session to avoid tiring out your child.
 Before each assessment there will some time for warm up practice.
-There will also be time for comfort breaks and administrative time for instructions, taking in papers, etc. Please would your daughter bring a pencil, a pencil sharpener and an eraser to the assessment.
+There will also be time for comfort breaks and administrative time for instructions, taking in papers, etc. Please would your child bring a pencil and an eraser to the assessment.

 Please click here for the list of dates.